Amar'e Stoudemire: Personal life

+Relationships

 Stoudemire has four children with his ex-wife, Alexis Welch.
 Having dated since 2002, the two were engaged in May 2012 and later married on December 12, 2012, atop their Greenwich Village apartment rooftop.
 Stoudemire filed for divorce from his wife in October 2018 but the case was dismissed in July 2019 after he failed to submit the required documents to follow through.
 Two years later Alexis filed for divorce, which was finalized in 2021.

 Stoudemire's first name had previously been listed in the Phoenix Suns media guide as Amaré or Amare, but it was changed to Amar'e in October 2008.
 Stoudemire told NBA.com that his name had always been spelled Amar'e, but the media had been spelling it incorrectly since he joined the NBA.

 Stoudemire was raised Baptist.
 Through his mother, he associated with the Black Hebrew Israelites.
 In a 2010 interview, he said, "I have been aware since my youth that I am a Hebrew through my mother, and that is something that has played a subtle but important role in my development."
 Asked if there was a chance he was Jewish, he said "I think through history, I think we all are."
 He visited Israel that year, saying he intended "to get a better understanding of [his] heritage."
 He returned for the 2013 Maccabiah Games as assistant coach of the Canadian basketball team; while there he met with Israeli president Shimon Peres, who urged him to join the Israel national basketball team.
 In April 2018, he reportedly began converting to Judaism.
 In January 2019, he was granted residency in Israel.
 In March 2019, he received Israeli citizenship, and adopted the name Yahoshafat Ben Avraham.
 He formally converted to Judaism with a Rabbinical court on August 26, 2020.

 In the early morning hours of February 6, 2012, Stoudemire's older brother, Hazell, was killed in a car accident in Polk County, Florida.
 He was not wearing a seat belt at the time of the crash.

 In December 2014, Stoudemire purchased a 185 acre farm in Hyde Park, New York, which includes a 2066 sqft log home.
 Stoudemire said that he intended to use the property as a place where his family can get together on weekends and in the off-season.

+Conversion to Judaism

+After his retirement from the NBA, while playing for Hapoel Jerusalem in 2018, Stoudemire started studying Judaism in Ohr Somayach, Jerusalem with the purpose of converting.
+He formally completed his conversion in August 2020, taking on the Hebrew name Yehoshophat ben Avraham, from his legal name "Jehoshaphat" and the common family name given to converts "ben Avraham".

+At his 2026 induction into the Naismith Memorial Basketball Hall of Fame, Stoudemire said that he had studied Torah privately for 20 years and that this long-running study influenced his decision to play in Israel and deepen his Jewish learning.